 On May 2, 2022, the Company entered into an Exclusive License Agreement (the "Betta License Agreement") with Betta Pharmaceuticals Co., Ltd. ("Betta"), an affiliate of Equinox Sciences, LLC ("Equinox") (see Note 11).

-Under the Betta License Agreement, the Company granted to Betta an exclusive, sublicensable, royalty-bearing license under certain of the Company's intellectual property to develop, use (but not make or have made), sell, offer for sale and import the Company's product candidate, EYP-1901, an investigational sustained delivery intravitreal anti-VEGF treatment that combines a bioerodible formulation of the Company's proprietary sustained-release technology with the compound vorolanib (the "Licensed Product"), in the field of ophthalmology (except diabetic macular edema unless permitted pursuant to the Company's existing agreement with Alimera Sciences, Inc.) (the "Betta Field") in the Greater Area of China, including China, the Hong Kong Special Administrative Region, the Macau Special Administrative Region, and Taiwan (the "Betta Territory").
+Under the Betta License Agreement, the Company granted to Betta an exclusive, sublicensable, royalty-bearing license under certain of the Company's intellectual property to develop, use (but not make or have made), sell, offer for sale and import the Company's product candidate, EYP-1901, an investigational sustained delivery intravitreal anti-VEGF treatment that combines a bioerodible formulation of the Company's proprietary sustained-release technology with the compound vorolanib (the "Licensed Product"), in the field of ophthalmology (the "Betta Field") in the Greater Area of China, including China, the Hong Kong Special Administrative Region, the Macau Special Administrative Region, and Taiwan (the "Betta Territory").
 The Company retained rights under the Company's intellectual property to, among other things, conduct clinical trials on the Licensed Product in the Betta Field in the Betta Territory.